Opentrons/opentrons/api/docs/v2/robot_position.rst

 Bottom
 ^^^^^^

-As an example, lets look at the :py:meth:`.Well.bottom` method.
+Let's look at the :py:meth:`.Well.bottom` method.
 It returns a position level with the bottom of the well, centered in both horizontal directions.

 .. code-block:: python

    plate['A1'].bottom()  # the bottom center of the well

 This is a good position for :ref:`aspirating liquid <new-aspirate>` or an activity where you want the tip to contact the liquid.
 Similar to the ``Well.top()`` method, you can adjust the height of this position with the optional argument ``z``, which is measured in mm.
-Positive ``z`` numbers move the position up, negative ``z``` numbers move it down.
+Positive ``z`` numbers move the position up, negative ``z`` numbers move it down.

 .. code-block:: python